-It’s obvious that music stimulates people to run more frequently.
+Music stimulates people to run more frequently.
 It gives you the lost motivation to get you up and get you out for a run.
 It offers the proper inspiration to keep going when the run is long and boring.

 Is it just the music or the motivation effect of it?

-But when the settings of the study change and the subject is more experienced or even a professional athlete the effects of the music will decrease dramatically.
-Now, position the athlete in a real competitive environment and the impact of the music on the results will virtually disappear.
+But when the settings of the study change and the subject is more experienced or even a professional athlete, the effects of the music will decrease dramatically.
+Now, position the athlete in a real competitive environment, and the impact of the music on the results will virtually disappear.

 Define Your Goals

 If you choose to listen to music while running, you have to ensure its safe use.
-If you’re running in the city, in a high traffic area or on an exposed road, you should stay alert.
+If you’re running in the city, in a high traffic area, or on an exposed road, you should stay alert.
 This means keeping your volume down or choosing headphones that promote situational awareness, like AfterShokz.